bsod2528/beach-bot/README.md

     Version 3.8 and above version of [python](https://www.python.org/downloads/release/python-380/)

 - Install GIT:
-    GIT needs to be installed to install discord.py on your computer    \n-> Click [here](https://git-scm.com/downloads) to download git    \n-> Git needs to be in PATH for it to be usable, try googling `how to add git to Path` to add git to PATH if it isn't already.
+  - GIT needs to be installed to install discord.py on your computer
+  - Click [here](https://git-scm.com/downloads) to download git    \n-> Git needs to be in PATH for it to be usable, try googling `how to add git to Path` to add git to PATH if it isn't already.
 Example for Windows [here]( https://stackoverflow.com/questions/26620312/git-installing-git-in-path-with-github-client-for-windows)
-    -> Run `git` on your command prompt, if it sends a lot of help spam then you're good to go to the next step
+  -  Run `git` on your command prompt, if it sends a lot of help spam then you're good to go to the next step

 - Install discord.py:
     -> `pip install -U git+https://github.com/Rapptz/discord.py` <-- Run this to install Discord.py 2.0